adenekan41/quidax-ui/README.md

 ## Feedback

-I think its a really nice and interesting assesment, but then if there was a way in which we could be able to access an API with the book that way it would populate dynamically on the DOM either ways i enjoyed the process.
+I think its a really nice and interesting project, but then if there was a way in which we could be able to access an API with the book that way it would populate dynamically on the DOM. either ways i enjoyed the process.